ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 !!! note "[[= product_name_connect =]] configuration required"

     To use AI actions that interface with [[= product_name_connect =]], you must first [configure and initiate the connection]([[= developer_doc =]]/ai_actions/install_ai_actions/#configure-access-to-ibexa-connect), and [define templates](https://doc.ibexa.co/projects/connect/en/latest/scenarios/scenario_templates/#creating-templates) and/or [scenarios](https://doc.ibexa.co/projects/connect/en/latest/scenarios/creating_a_scenario/) in [[= product_name_connect =]].
-    If users from the team are supposed to modify scenario settings, you must [grant them the right roles and permissions](https://doc.ibexa.co/projects/connect/en/latest/access_management/teams/#managing-teams).

 1\.
 Navigate to the Admin Panel and select **AI actions**.

 2\.
 In the **AI actions** list, click **Create**.